Definition of Days Sales Outstanding

 - It is also not the textbook indicator of a company’s accounts receivable efficiency because the metric is impacted by fluctuating sales volumes, such that any increase in sales will result in lower day sales outstanding.

-- Another flaw is that if there is no clarity about the proportion of credit sales, the entire sales are considered the net credit sales.
+- Another flaw is that if there is no clarity about the proportion of credit sales, the entire sales are considered net credit sales.
 Such proxy frequently results in an understated value that is not correct.

 Important Points to Note about Days Sales Outstanding